1946 Oakland general strike

-The Oakland general strike took place on December 3, 1946, in Oakland, California.
-The strike followed an earlier strike by 400 female employees of Hastings and Kahn's, who had walked out in the fall of 1946 because of the resistance Oakland's retail merchants had to unionization.
+The 1946 Oakland general strike was a general strike involving 50,000 workers over two days in Oakland, California, United States.
+Beginning at 5:00am on December 3, it ended two days later on December 5 at 11:00am.
+The strike followed a previous, smaller scale strike action by 400 female employees of Hastings and Kahn's, who had walked out in the fall of 1946 because of the resistance Oakland's retail merchants had to unionization.
+It was part of a strike wave which began the year prior following the end of the World War II.

 Attempts to Organize Kahn's and Hastings

 Attempts to organize the Oakland department stores Kahn's and Hastings began in the summer of 1946 by Al Kidder, a war veteran who had recently returned home.
-Kahn’s and Hastings were the city’s landmark downtown department stores and the largest employers of nonunion workers in the central business district.
+Kahn's and Hastings were the city's landmark downtown department stores and the largest employers of nonunion workers in the central business district.
 Kidder was working in the shoe department at Kahn's in 1946.
 His mother had been working in the Kahn's "ready room" in the basement where workers would wait to be called to the main retail floor.

 They were compensated only for the time spent on the main floor.
 Kidder earned $28 per week as a shoe salesman at Kahn's, but learned that salespeople working at other specialty stores in town were making $10 more per week than he was.
 These practices prompted Al Kidder to approach the unions to ask why they didn't organize the stores.
 A strike was initiated on October 23, 1946, at the Oakland department stores of Kahn's and Hastings when a female employee at Kahn's was fired after joining a union.
 Kidder served as a picket captain during the strikes at the department stores and played a role in the general strike that was to follow.